Skip to main content

 Google Analytics 4 for eCommerce: The Bare Minimum

-Google announced Universal Analytics (UA) will no longer process new data in standard properties beginning July 1, 2023, and that you should be moving to Google Analytics 4 (GA4).
+Google announced Universal Analytics (UA) would no longer process new data in standard properties beginning July 1, 2023, and that you should be moving to Google Analytics 4 (GA4).
 It’s not like the world is ending, right?
 But what does that mean for your business?

 Google Analytics 4 for eCommerce: The Bare Minimum

 For many businesses, Google Analytics is their main traffic info source.
 In fact, 56% of websites use Google Analytics.
-If you are among those using UA, the above announcement is a kind of a wake-up call.
-Yes, you still have time but don’t hit the snooze button.
+If you are among those using UA, the above announcement is a kind of wake-up call.
+Yes, you still have time, but don’t hit the snooze button.
 Prepare now to switch over to a GA4 property.

-• Automatically collected events – Events such as page_view, first_visit, session_start, etc. are automatically tracked when you install the GA4.
+• Automatically collected events – Events such as page_view, first_visit, session_start, etc., are automatically tracked when you install the GA4.

-• Enhanced Measurement events – Automatically tracked events such as scrolls, outbound clicks, video engagement, etc. that you can enable or disable depending on your needs.
+• Enhanced Measurement events – Automatically tracked events such as scrolls, outbound clicks, video engagement, etc., that you can enable or disable depending on your needs.

-• Recommended Events – Industry type Google recommended events (think eCommerce).
+• Recommended Events – Industry-type Google recommended events (think eCommerce).

 Finally, the learning curve.
 I am not saying that UA is easier to learn.
 I am saying we all will need much more time to understand the new reports and make the mental switch to the new event-based model of GA4.